Have you ever received a text from a family member and couldn't tell if they were joking or not?

 Benefits of Adopting a Sentiment Analysis Tool

-Now that you know what a sentiment analysis tool is and how it can benefit your business, let's take a look at some of the best tools available for 2019.
+Now that you know what a sentiment analysis tool is and how it can benefit your business, let's take a look at some of the best tools available.

 Best Sentiment Analysis Tools

 - HubSpot's Service Hub